aws/aws-lc/BUILDING.md

 than TLS 1.0, such as `SSLv3`, keeps the built-in floor, which is already stricter.

-AWS-LC's post-quantum algorithms survive a policy that says nothing about them.
-Every policy the framework ships today predates ML-KEM and ML-DSA, and the setters replace AWS-LC's defaults rather than intersect with them, so seeding would otherwise downgrade every context.
+AWS-LC's post-quantum algorithms survive a policy that says nothing about them, which includes Amazon Linux 2023's `DEFAULT`.
+The setters replace AWS-LC's defaults rather than intersect with them, so seeding would otherwise downgrade every context.
 A policy that names any post-quantum algorithm is taken at its word and nothing is added back.
 To turn post-quantum off, add AWS-LC's own directive to the policy file:

 ```
 AWSLC.PostQuantum = off